Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : kesanggreenkitchen

-Jaju is a traditional Bhutanese snack that holds a special place in the culture of Bhutanese food.
+Jaju is a traditional Bhutanese snack that holds a special place in the culture of traditional food of Bhutan.
 It is a deep-fried pastry made from a dough of refined flour, butter, and water.
 The dough is rolled into thin sheets, cut into small rectangular shapes, and deep-fried until golden and crispy.

 Jaju is often enjoyed as a tea-time snack or served during festive occasions and celebrations.
-The crispy texture and buttery flavour of Jaju make it a delightful treat that both locals and visitors love.
-It can be enjoyed independently or paired with a hot cup of butter tea, offering a perfect balance of flavours.
+The crispy texture and buttery flavor of Jaju make it a delightful treat that both locals and visitors love.
+It can be enjoyed independently or paired with a hot cup of butter tea, offering a perfect balance of flavors.

-3. Can I find vegetarian options in Bhutanese cuisine?
+Are there vegetarian options available in traditional Bhutanese cuisine?

 Leave a Comment